 I started my first project in Visual Studio Code as it comes with lots of functionality to create Ionic or Angular app very rapidly.
 In recent updates, we can directly debug in Visual studio code which is amazing.

-I have created my first app using ATOM which is also powerful tool but what I feel is it is comparatively slow.
+I have created my first app using ATOM (React Native) which is also a powerful tool but what I feel is that it is comparatively slow.

 Ionic performs clear and consistent when the developer uses most of its pre-built web components.
-It is less dependent on device features.
+It’s less dependent on device features.

 To enhance performance React Native uses native controls and native modules of the specific platforms.

 In a React Native, you see the result of your modification as you make them.
-No need to recompile, rebuild, complete app.
+No need to recompile, rebuild, and complete app.
 The results can be seen immediately on an emulator or a real device.
-The developer can reload the app instantly with Hot reload and Live reload.
+The developer can reload the app instantly with Hot Reload and Live Reload.

 Plugins and Community